Idaho & Washington Child Custody

-At Mosman & Monson Attorneys at Law the goal when we handle custody cases is to serve the best interests of the children.
+At Mosman Law Offices the goal when we handle custody cases is to serve the best interests of the children.
 Ideally, parents will work together with that common goal in mind.
-At Mosman & Monson Attorneys at Law we seek to achieve an agreement between parents addressing a parenting schedule acceptable to all parties.
+At Mosman Law Offices we seek to achieve an agreement between parents addressing a parenting schedule acceptable to all parties.
 But sometimes an agreement is not possible, despite our best efforts.
-Mosman & Monson Attorneys at Law can help you:
+Mosman Law Offices can help you:

 Every family is different, and every custody case is different.
 There is no formula to follow to guarantee being awarded custody.
 Generally, courts favor a schedule in which children spend meaningful time with each parent.
 How the best interests of your children are met will depend upon the facts and circumstances of your case.